D-Andreev/ai-workflow-routines/README.md

 1. Open a GitHub issue describing the work
 2. Add label **`workflow:start`**
 3. Open the session link on the issue and follow the phases above

-To update skills later, re-run the `npx skills add` command (no need to run init again).